cullyrichard/cullyrichard/index.md

 ### Capstone Project

 My capstone experience involved building a Pulse Oximeter that performed similarly to commercially available models.
 This project proved to be an incredibly valuable experience.
 One of the major challenges we faced was constructing a small mixed signal PCB with precision analog electronics.
 In order to hit our accuracy target using discrete analog components, the analog design was carefully considered.
-My teammate and I are in the process of generating the final report, however a project overview video will be posted on this website shortly
+My teammate and I are in the process of generating the final report, however a project overview video will be posted on this website when ready.

 ### Guitar and Audio

 I have played guitar for the last 10+ years.
 With this experience came the realization that I could combine one of my greatest passions with my area of expertise.
 I am in the early stages of development on a few guitar related projects, including 3D printed Electric guitar pickups, effects pedals and a fully fledged guitar amplifier.
-All folded into Peppermint Audio, a venture that I am starting very slowly.
 This is currently a side project and development in this area will be slow.
 I will also be posting some guitar project related videos and images here.

 ### Amateur Radio

-I currently hold my Amateur Radio Liscence at the Technician level, callsign W1KXV and club callsign W1YA.
-Upgrading my qualfications was put on hold by world events, however I plan to upgrade the liscence in the near future. my experience as a liscenced radio operator taught me valuable RF engineering principals.
-This experience, along with coursework relating to Feilds and Waves
+I currently hold my Amateur Radio Liscence at the General level.
+My callsign is W1KXV and club callsign W1YA.
+My experience as a liscenced radio operator taught me valuable RF engineering principals.
+This experience, along with my related coursework has proven to be very valuable in enhancing my understanding of electrical engineering.

 ### Details LLC